Mikhail Minin

-The iconic picture showing a Georgian soldier, Meliton Kantaria, fixing a pole with the hammer-and-sickle flag blowing in the wind was posed on the Reichstag roof two days later, on May 2, 1945.
+The iconic picture Raising a Flag over the Reichstag showing a Georgian soldier, Meliton Kantaria, fixing a pole with the hammer-and-sickle flag on the Reichstag roof was shot two days later, on May 2, 1945.
 The night that the Reichstag was taken by Minin's platoon there was no photographer available.

 Mikhail Minin was born in 1922 in the village of Vanino, in western Russia's Pskov Oblast.
 In June 1941 he volunteered to join the army to fight against Nazi Germany.
-He took part in battles to liberate Leningrad from blockade and made his way across the fronts from Leningrad to Berlin.
+He took part in battles to end the Leningrad blockade and made his way across the fronts from Leningrad to Berlin.

 The Battle of Berlin

 Joseph Stalin had urged his troops to mount the flag on the Reichstag building no later than May 1, 1945.
 Minin's superiors had told the soldiers that any piece of red cloth fixed to the building would symbolize that the battle was won.

 Minin recalled in a recent interview in a German documentary, the "War of the Century", that by the time the building needed to be stormed, morale among the victorious Soviet soldiers was low.
 They knew the building could only be taken on foot and it was still heavily defended.
 So his commanders decided to launch a night attack and Minin was put in charge of the platoon.

 "Nobody really wanted to die that night because the war was already won," he declared.
 "Even a promise by our officers that those who captured the building would get the highest decoration of Hero of the Soviet Union called forth few volunteers.
 Except for my little company."
 The four men, G. Zagitov, A. Lisimenko, A. Bobrov, and M. Minin, made their way towards the Reichstag they were met by heavy fire.